Lung neuroendocrine tumors

 What is a lung neuroendocrine tumor?

-Neuroendocrine tumors (NETs) are a rare type of pulmonary neoplasm (growth) that represents less than two percent of all lung tumors.
+Neuroendocrine tumors (NETs) are a rare type of pulmonary neoplasm (growth).
+They make up less than two percent of all lung tumors.
+These tumors can develop in the trachea (windpipe), bronchi (airways leading into the lungs), or bronchioles (small airway branches).

 Classic symptoms of a lung neuroendocrine tumor

 Neuroendocrine lung tumors may not cause symptoms until they grow larger or spread.
-When they do occur, many symptoms are asthma-like.
-They include:
+When they do occur, many symptoms can resemble asthma and may include:

 • Coughing up small amounts of blood